 - serve as peer reviewer for submissions by others during the development period.

-Upon completion of the course development project, the faculty developer must commit to review and approval by Department Head prior to teaching the course for the first time.
-The faculty developer is also asked to present the completed course in a showcase event.
+Upon completion of the course development project, the faculty developer must commit to the review and approval by their department head prior to teaching the course for the first time.
+The faculty developer is also invited to present the completed course in a Faculty Showcase event.

-All proposals must be accompanied by current and the original governance-approved syllabus for the course.
+All proposals must include the original governance-approved and current syllabus for the course.
 This may be the same syllabus for new courses and, if so, only one syllabus is required with that notation.
-As we are mindful of the requirements of external accreditation and internal governance, significant variances between the original syllabus and the current syllabus will be discussed with the Department Head to determine the syllabus to be used for the funded project.
+As we are mindful of the requirements of external accreditation and internal governance, significant variances between the original syllabus and the current syllabus will be discussed with the department head to determine the syllabus to be used for the development project if funded.

-Proposals must include an indication of described commitments as well as
+Proposals must include an indication of all required commitments in a signed letter of agreement.

 - Completed online proposal form

-- Copies of current and original syllabi for the course (obtainable from Nicole Akers at firstname.lastname@example.org)
+- Copies of current and originally approved syllabi for the course (obtainable from Nicole Akers at firstname.lastname@example.org)